winternet-studio/tsc-printers-php/README.md

 Usage
 -----

-See the documentation with full example in `LabelPrinting.php`.
+See the documentation with full example in [LabelPrinting.php](./LabelPrinting.php).

 See the source code to fully understand how to use this library.